Self-DC: When to Reason and When to Act? Self Divide-and-Conquer for Compositional Unknown Questions: Data Collection

 \subsection{Automatic Collection}

 Algorithm~\ref{cuqa_algo} shows the pseudo-code details.
-Specifically, we assume there is a cutoff date for each LLM, and all the pretraining corpus is collected before the cutoff date, for example, the cutoff date of \texttt{gpt4-turbo} is April 2023\footnote{\url{https://openai.com/blog/new-models-and-developer-products-announced-at-devday}}.
-In this way, we firstly collect all events happened after cutoff date from Wikipedia\footnote{\url{https://en.wikipedia.org/wiki/2023}}, named \textit{unknown events}.
-Then we carefully design several prompt templates to utilize LLMs generating required questions according to these unknown events and internal known knowledge (a.k.a, \textit{known events}), inspired by \citet{wang-etal-2023-self-prompted}.
-For example, we can use one entity in the unknown events as answer, and prompt the LLMs to generate corresponding question according to the events (line 6).
-More details can be found in Appendix~\ref{cuqa_construction}.
-We store the question, answer and all intermediate results for further processing.
-To minimize the human efforts, we additionally introduce some automatic quality control procedures, including a python script to validate whether or not the format of outputs meets the instructions \footnote{It is worthy noting that our data collection can be time-evolving given the cutoff date.}.
+Specifically, we assume there is a cutoff date for each LLM with the latest cutoff date for all LLMs, and all the pretraining corpus is collected before the cutoff date, for example, the cutoff date of \texttt{gpt4-turbo} is April 2023\footnote{\url{https://openai.com/blog/new-models-and-developer-products-announced-at-devday}}.
+In this way, we first collect all events that happened \textbf{after} the cutoff date from Wikipedia\footnote{\url{https://en.wikipedia.org/wiki/2023}}, named unknown events.
+Then we carefully implement different functions (i.e., UnknownQuestionGen) by prompting LLMs using different templates.
+We provide different information, e.g., internal known events and external unknown events, in the template to guide LLMs in generating the required output.
+For example, we use one entity in the unknown events as an answer and prompt the LLMs to generate corresponding questions according to the events (line 6).
+Appendix~\ref{cuqa_construction} shows the details of all functions' prompts.
+We finally store the questions, answers, and all intermediate results for further processing \footnote{It is worth noting that our data collection can be time-evolving given the cutoff date.}.